Every child deserves to be wanted, and if a woman decides not to embrace motherhood, she has every right to make that decision.

 “I am not going to be less of a person if I don’t have children.
 It will work out the way it is supposed to.”

 Being Childfree Isn’t Being Selfish

-Many women are choosing to live a childfree life these days.
+Many women are choosing to live a child-free life these days.
 While children are a gift and a blessing in disguise, bringing them into this world is not only a natural process.
-It requires care, lifelong dedication and the will to have them in the first place.
-And as a woman, if you feel you don’t want to take on the responsibility (or whatever the reason is), there is nothing wrong in that.
+It requires care, lifelong dedication, and the will to have them in the first place.
+And as a woman, if you feel you don’t want to take on the responsibility (or whatever the reason is), there is nothing wrong with that.
 It doesn’t make you selfish.
-What makes you selfish is when you bring a child into this world to fulfill predetermined roles, for a change in your life, making your bond with your husband and family stronger, and all this without the actual want for a child.
-Well of course people have children as an extension of their love, and while that is acceptable, to not have children and still be in love is frowned upon.
-So why such double standards?
+What makes you selfish is when you bring a child into this world to fulfill predetermined roles.
+For a change in your life, work on your bond with your family, and so on.
+And all this without the actual want for a child.
+Of course, people have children as an extension of their love, and while that is acceptable, to not have children and still be in love is frowned upon.
+Why such double standards?

 Taking on a practical approach